pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/DynamoDB.md

 ##  Capacity Modes
 - provisoned capacity with optional autoscaling
+  - if autoscaling is disabled, initial provision capacity is fixed
+  - otherwise, initial provision capacity is for init, then autoscaling kicks in and can change the numbers
 - on demand capacity
 - can change modes with no downtime